josiclab/flybrain-clustering/README.md

 # flybrain-clustering
 Clustering analysis of the *Drosophila melanogaster* connectome.
 See the preprint on biorxiv [here.](https://www.biorxiv.org/content/10.1101/2022.11.23.517722v1)

-The notebooks in this package can be used to reproduce the figures in the paper.
+The notebooks in this package can be used to produce the figures in the paper.
 The data, in `/hemibrain` and `/larval_MB`, includes the cluster identities determined by maximizing [generalized modularity density](https://github.com/prameshsingh/generalized-modularity-density).

 Any questions can be posted as issues on this repo, or directed to [Alex Kunin](https://github.com/sekunder)